-Police: Woman shot by family member in Fort Lauderdale
+Woman allegedly shot by family member in Fort Lauderdale dies

 The shooter fled the scene before police arrived.

-The woman was taken to Broward Health Medical.
-Her condition remains unknown.
+The woman was taken to Broward Health Medical Center where she succumbed to her injuries.

 Copyright 2018 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.